 The Court provides all persons the right to a trial by judge or jury and follows the procedures set forth in the Code of Criminal Procedure of the State of Texas.
 You must enter a “not-guilty” plea and your trial date will be scheduled.

 JUVENILE / MINOR OFFENSES

 The Municipal Court has jurisdiction over all juveniles (ages 10 – 16) charged with Class C misdemeanor offenses.
 All juveniles are required to appear in open court for all proceedings in their cases.
 The parent or legal guardian of any juvenile charged in Municipal Court is required to be present in Court with his/her child, even if represented by an attorney.

-You may pay your fine in person at the court by cash, personal check, cashier’s check or money order, or by mailing a personal check, cashier’s check or money order made payable to the City of Sulphur Springs at the address listed above.
+You may pay your fine in person at the court by cash, cashier’s check, credit card/debit card or money order , or by mailing a cashier’s check or money order made payable to the City of Sulphur Springs at the address listed above.
 If your citation is eligible for a Compliance Dismissal, the fee must be paid by cash only.
-You can also pay by credit card or debit card online 24 hours a day at trafficpayment.com, or you can call 1-800-444-1187 between the hours of 8:00 am and 5:00 pm.
-Monday through Friday except holidays.
+You can also pay by credit card or debit card online 24 hours a day at www.texasonlinerecords.com.
+No personal checks will be accepted.

 You may request that your citation be dismissed through a Driving Safety Course, Deferred Disposition or by Compliance Dismissal.
 Contact the Court for information regarding these options.